vertica/VerticaPy/docs/source/user_guide_full_stack_complex_data_vmap.rst

     isflextable(table_name = "laliga_verticapy_test_json", schema = "complex_vmap_test")

-We can then manually materialize the flextable using the convenient :py:func:`~vDataFrame.to_db` method:
+We can then manually materialize the flextable using the convenient :py:func:`~verticapy.vDataFrame.to_db` method:

 .. ipython:: python